ARcKP98/open-book-reviews/Testing.md

 <br>

 ### Lighthouse testing
 The performance scores were lower than expected.
 The main reason for these low score had to do with ineeficient cache policy and image styling.
 The image styling issues were addressed by giving them explicit height and width but for some reason lighthouse was unable to recognise the changes.
 Apart from that, all scores were reletively high.
-Another key facotr was eliminating render blocking resources which also affected the performance but they were needed for proper styling and structure.
+Another key factor was the error: eliminating render blocking resources which also affected the performance but they were needed for proper styling and structure.
+The JS code in base.html for email.js and messages affected the best practice score.

 <br>